what it does

 - snapshot contract: one json shape feeds the ui and

-/procwith unknown owners treated as data, not failure - dashboard ui: project cards, services table, status callouts, actions, and a graphite theme tuned for quick scanning
+- dashboard ui: project cards, services table, status callouts, actions, and a graphite theme tuned for quick scanning

 what’s next